 This can be very evident when it comes to recruiting staff.
 I’m always amazed and frankly disappointed when we take a brief from a company when they don’t talk about their values and how that will help them and us select the right candidate.

 We’ve all worked somewhere when the management hired completely the wrong person, someone who caused disruption, division and disaffection with the existing staff.
 They might have had a great CV and track record at other companies with differing values to yours but couldn’t or wouldn’t adapt to your way of working.

-So to help avoid hiring the wrong person, I’ve come up with this six stage process we recommend using to ensure hiring the right sort of candidate
+So to help avoid hiring the wrong person, Propel Together has come up with this six stage process we recommend using to ensure hiring the right sort of candidate

 Stage one - Identification.
 What values are we looking for?
 Understand your values and how they work in the team you are recruiting for.
 Whilst companies work to shared values, the nuances will be different from say the commercial team to the legal team.

 Stage two - Elimination.
 Take the time to understand what sort of person will definitely not work well in your environment.
 You should ask the team what they think and also recruiters need to engage with the senior management team at this point.
 Past experience is often the best guide to future success.

 Stage three - Dissemination.
 Make sure every single person involved in the hiring process knows exactly the sort of person you want and especially the values you are recruiting to.This needs to include all hiring and interviewing managers and it's very important to involve the recruiters and consultancies you might be using.